-- Click on Online form for furnishing TDS on Sale of Property (Form 26QB)
+- Click on the Online form for furnishing TDS on Sale of Property (Form 26QB)

 - Fill the details in the form

-Details of Buyer, Seller, Property, TDS etc needs to be added.
+Details of Buyer, Seller, Property, TDS, etc need to be added.

-- Make payment of TDS and save the acknowledgement
+- Make a payment of TDS and save the acknowledgment

-Payment can be made wither immediately or on a later date.
-An acknowledgment will be generated upon successful submission.
+Payment can be made either immediately or at a later date.
+Further, an acknowledgment will be generated upon successful submission.